Final Platform Layer 1.0.0

 *storageValue = newValue;

-FPL have several versions for that for various datatypes:
+FPL has several versions for various datatypes:

 Usage: